Three Approaches to Leadership and the Trait Theory

 Trait theory: People are born with inherited traits.
 Some traits are particularly suited to leadership.
 People who make good leaders have the right or scientific combination of traits.

+The earliest version of this, sometimes called the Great Man Theory, held that leaders were simply born with the right qualities.
 The Trait Theory is sometimes mocked as old-fashioned.
 It deserves a fairer reading.
 Modern personality research has revived parts of it, finding real (if modest) correlations between personality and leadership effectiveness.
 The early Trait theorists overclaimed; they were not entirely wrong.

 What traits the research identified